flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

     - Select "Native Mode"
     - Choose a region

-## Get credentials for default service account
+## Get Google credentials for default service account

 In order for the serverless API to have access to the Firestore database, you will need to create access credentials.